 Ruby Waggoner was my dad’s mother.
 She and my grandfather had divorced when Cecil was very young.
-He was raised by his dad, Theron, Leona (or Nonie) his stepmother and a host of aunts, uncles and his grandparents.
+He was raised by his dad, Theron and Leona (or Nonie) his stepmother and a host of aunts, uncles and his grandparents.

-Ruby Lee, Grannie Ruby as I called her was a still a big part of our life growing up.
+Ruby Lee or Granny Ruby as I called her was still a big part of our life growing up.
 She lived in Austin and we visited often.
 She was one funny old gal that laughed a lot and made the rest of us laugh.
-Any time after I was grown and had projects around north Austin, I’d stop by her house, even if for just a few minutes.
+Any time after I was grown and had projects around north Austin, I’d stop by her house and visit.

 One day she and I made a plan for me to pick her up for a visit to Smithwick, where my folks lived.
 I was going that way and knew I had to go back in a couple of days and could bring her back home.
 She was no longer able to drive, her eyesight was pretty well gone.
 She was well into her eighties by then.
 This would be a good chance for her to spend a couple of days with my parents, Bonnie & Cecil.

-When we left her house, we drove up a ways and turned on the street to go by the project, I could see emergency vehicles everywhere.
+When we left her house that day, we drove up a ways and turned on the street to go by the project, I could see emergency vehicles everywhere.
 The jobsite was right beside Channel 24, the ABC affiliate’s studio.

 The news cameras where running, gathering a good story for the evening news.
 As I got closer I could see that one of my big excavators had caught fire.
 It was a 220 Poclain with an air cooled 10 cylinder engine.
 I could see the operator standing out from it and he appeared to be doing okay, so I just drove on past and headed for Smithwick.

-About 15 miles down the road Grannie Ruby said “Ron, I thought you said we were going by your job”.
+About 15 miles down the road Granny Ruby said “Ron, I thought you said we were going by your job”.
 To which I said “We did”.
 Nothing else was said for several minutes, when she said “Ron, that was your job where that machine was a blazing wasn’t it”.
-I said, “Yes Grannie it was”.
+I said, “Yes Granny it was”.

 Sometime later, with concern in her voice, she said “Ron, don’t you think you should have stopped to make sure everyone was alright”.
 All I said was “it didn’t look like anyone was hurt and I didn’t figure I needed to be on the 6:00 news”.